Tales of Thunder1 of 12

 All good things must come to an end and as the “Disassembled” storyline ripped through Avengers, it eventually fell to Thor as well.
 The beauty in this ending is Michael Avon Oeming’s reverence for the character’s history, revealing the nature of the cycle of Ragnarok and how it all weaves together.

-It’s a love letter, not only to Thor but to comics in general and the cycles of death and rebirth within them.
+It’s a love letter, not only to Thor but to comic books in general and the cycles of death and rebirth within them.

 Mjolnir's Song (Thor #380)7 of 12